hiticas/saas-ai-podcast-app/README.md

 - **Express**: Fast, unopinionated, minimalist web framework for Node.js.
 - **MongoDB**: NoSQL database for storing user data and podcast metadata.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+- **shadcn/ui**: Beautifully designed components that you can copy and paste into your apps.

 ## Getting Started